DEFRA/defra-docker-dotnetcore/README.md

 `Dockerfile` - This is an example project that consumes the parent images created by this repository.

+## CI/CD
+On commit to master Jenkins will build both `dotnetcore` and `dotnetcore-development` images and push them to the `defradigital` organisation in GitHub if the tag specified in `./Jenkinsfile` does not already exist in DockerHub.

 ## Licence

 THIS INFORMATION IS LICENSED UNDER THE CONDITIONS OF THE OPEN GOVERNMENT LICENCE found at: